 The natural lake bed and vegetation have been retained to protect this significant Kokanee spawning ground, with specific locations provided for kayak or paddleboard launching.
-A quiet water area in front of the club’s dock is perfect for a swim, paddle or sail, away from powered watercraft.
-A second community dock 150 metres south of the beach provides those with powered watercraft a location to pick up friends and family for a day on the water.
+A quiet water area is perfect for a swim, paddle or sail, away from powered watercraft.
+A community dock 150 metres south of the beach provides those with powered watercraft a location to pick up friends and family for a day on the water.

 A 28.8 km network of excellent hiking trails runs from the lake shore to Summit Park, spanning a 300-metre grade.
 Views from the summit are panoramic.
 With Duck, Wood and Kalamalka Lakes to the east, and Okanagan Lake to the north, west and south, these vistas are truly unparalleled in the Okanagan Valley.

 Perched on the highest point of land at Lakestone, Beacon Hill Park is a peaceful space.
 A primary destination for hikers, the park can also act as an activity space for special events such as movie nights or small performances in a natural amphitheater setting.
 Minimal in its programming, Beacon Hill Park acts as a serene counterpoint to the wide variety of activities available at Lakestone.